 Other details: Optionally, you can choose to visit the Empire State Building‘s two observation decks.
 Tickets for this start at USD 34, which works out to approximately AUD 45.
 The observation decks are open between 8 am to 2 am with standard admission, with special sunrise tickets available.

 Address: 89 E 42nd St, New York, NY 10017, USA

-What you’ll see: Just as it’s name suggests, the terminal is well-worth the visit just to see the classical architectural design.
-The infamous main concourse flaunts large arched windows, pediment statues, and a ceiling decorated with a astrology-themed mural.
-There’s a lot of interesting facts about Grand Central Terminal, I recommend you read up on them before going to truely appreciate the building and it’s history.
-Alternatively, if you have Netflix, there’s a great documentary series called Metropolis, which will let you in on a few of the city’s lesser known – but incredibly interesting – facts and secrets.
+What you’ll see: Just as its name suggests, the terminal is well-worth the visit just to see the classical architectural design.
+The infamous main concourse flaunts large arched windows, pediment statues, and a ceiling decorated with an astrology-themed mural.
+There’s a lot of interesting facts about Grand Central Terminal, I recommend you read up on them before going to truly appreciate the building and its history.
+Alternatively, if you have Netflix, there’s a great documentary series called Metropolis, which will let you in on a few of the city’s lesser-known – but incredibly interesting – facts and secrets.

 Address: Bryant Park, New York, NY 10018, USA

 How to get there: Exit Grand Central Terminal back onto 42nd Street and turn right (heading west, which will turn into West 42nd Street) until you come across Bryant Park on your left.